 India is full of surprises even when you think you know the place.
 Wandering around in Braj Bhoomi, we stumbled upon Deeg palace and fort, a small little town with a magnificent palace and fort.
-Built primarily by the Jat kings Badal Singh, Jawahar Singh and Suraj Singh in mid 18th century.
+Built primarily by the Jat kings Badal Singh, Jawahar Singh, and Suraj Singh in the mid-18th century.

 Deeg palace is best known for its numerous fountains that have the mechanism to put colors in the water and make the whole place look colorful, and appropriately called Jal Mahal or the water palace.
 A mixture of Mughal and Rajputana architecture, this palace with immense gardens and pavilions make it a very poetic palace.